blutorange/primefaces-monaco/README.md

 # Javascript API

 See the [official API docs for the Monaco Editor](https://microsoft.github.io/monaco-editor/api/index.html).

-You can access the editor instance via the widget method `PrimeFaces.widget.ExtMonacoEditor.prototype.getMonaco`.
+You can access the monaco editor instance via the widget method `PrimeFaces.widget.ExtMonacoEditor.prototype.getMonaco`.
 This method returns an instance of [IStandaloneCodeEditor](https://microsoft.github.io/monaco-editor/api/interfaces/monaco.editor.istandalonecodeeditor.html).

 For example, when the widget variable `editor`: